-Actor and director Farid Kamil is not the first Malaysian celebrity to have fallen victims to the darkest side of drugs, and it is safe to say that he won’t be the last.
+Actor and director Farid Kamil is not the first Malaysian celebrity to have fallen victim to the darkest side of drugs, and it is safe to say that he won’t be the last.

 Farid Kamil was recently sentenced to nine months of imprisonment after he was found guilty of using THC drugs in January last year.